CGK-Laboratory/CellSelect-3DMorph/README.md

 Description
 ===========
 CellSelect-3DMorph as its predecessor (3DMorph) was specifically developed to isolate and analyze microglia morphology.
-Literature have indicated that microglia function is closely related to its morphology, for example a non-ramified microglia have been interpreted as increased microglia phagocytic functions while a more ramified microglia have surveying functions in the cellular environment.
+Literature has indicated that microglial function can be related to its morphology, making morphology an approximated measure for function, for example, non-ramified microglia have been interpreted as having increased phagocytic functions while more ramified microglia have surveying functions in the cellular environment.
 We use CellSelect-3DMorph to study microglia plasticity.
-Furthermore, another interesting application of the code could to study astrocyte morphology.
+Furthermore, another interesting application of the code could be to study astrocyte morphology.

-CellSelect-3DMorph imports .tif or .lsm stacks (3 dimensional images) and processes cell morphologies.
+CellSelect-3DMorph imports .tif or .lsm stacks (3-dimensional images) and processes cell morphologies.

 ## Use